fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

 ## Events

 Events represent a log of system activities.
 Events are typically emitted any time the system takes an action.
 Events are also emitted to report off-nominal conditions.
-Our component has three events, two that this section will show two of those and one is left to the student.
+Our component has four events, two that this section will show and two are left to the student.

 Back inside your `led-blinker/Components/Led` directory, open the `Led.fpp` file.
 After the telemetry channels you added in the previous implementation section, add two events: